hughperkins/FindCUDA/README.md

 - copied Modules/FindCUDA.cmake and Modules/FindCUDA/ folders
 - applied a custom fix to allow incremental builds on cutorch, and cunn (might not generalize for other software)
+- added appropriate rocks file and CMakeLists.txt so installable as luarocks module

 ## FAQ